walker-tx/svelte5-tanstack-table-reference/src/routes/examples/select/README.md

 <input type="checkbox" {...inputProps} />
 ```

-- **Purpose**: The checkbox component allows us to easily bind the checkbox
-  state (checked/unchecked) to the table's row selection state.
-- **Flexible Input Properties**: We use the spread operator (`{...inputProps}`)
-  to pass any properties dynamically, making it adaptable to different use
-  cases.

 ### Creating a Selection Column

 Next, we define the table columns using a column helper, with a specific focus